Haworth: Culture

 Haworth's traditional events were an annual service at Haworth Spa and the rushbearing.
 Spa Sunday died out in the early 20th century and the rushbearing ceremony has not been held for many years.
 A modern event organised by the Haworth Traders' Association is "Scroggling the Holly", which takes place in November.
 Bands and Morris men lead a procession of children in Victorian costume following the Holly Queen up the cobblestones to a crowning ceremony on the church steps.
 She unlocks the church gates to invite the spirit of Christmas into Haworth.
 Father Christmas arrives bringing glad tidings.

 The first Haworth Arts Festival took place in 2000 and was repeated in 2001.
 It was revived in 2005 as a festival combining performing and visual arts and street performance.
 The festival has community involvement and uses local professional and semi-professional musicians, artists and performers and a larger name to headline each year.
 It has provided a stage for John Cooper Clarke and John Shuttleworth.
 The festival has expanded across the Worth Valley outside Haworth and is held on the first weekend in September.

 Haworth Band is one of the oldest secular musical organisations in the Keighley area.
 Historic records indicate that there was a brass band at nearby Ponden in 1854 with a body of excellent performers.
 It was founded by John Heaton, who lived at Ponden.
 The band played at a celebration in Haworth at the conclusion of the Crimean War.
 "Over the years the world of brass band music went from strength to strength, during which time the Haworth Band went with it."

 Every year the village hosts a 1940s weekend where locals and visitors don wartime attire for a host of nostalgic events.

 From 1971 to 1988, 25 and 27 Main Street housed the Haworth Pottery, where Anne Shaw produced hand-thrown domestic stoneware derived from the arts & crafts tradition.
 She exhibited widely in the UK and USA in public and private exhibitions and received an arts association award for her ceramic sculptures.
 Her husband, Robert Shaw, depicted life (and prominent residents) in the village in the 1970s and 80s, in two collections of satires, The Wrath Valley Anthology, 1981, and Grindley's Bairns, 1988, praised by The Times Literary Supplement.

 Community facilities

 On 13 January 2009, it was announced that a permanent library would be established in the village, replacing the mobile service which visits the village once a week.
 Haworth last had its own library in 1978.
 The library is yet to be established.

+Central Park, a public park in the middle of the village, was opened in the 1920s.
+It is listed at Grade II on the Register of Historic Parks and Gardens of Special Historic Interest in England.